-17. The third threshold issue is related to the second just discussed and centers on the dynamic of FAA preemption of conflicting state law.
-If the FAA is eventually interpreted to bar contractual "opt-in provisions, Section 18(b) would be voided.
+16. Of perhaps equal importance to the policy concerns just discussed is the dynamic of FAA preemption of conflicting state law.
+If the FAA is eventually interpreted to bar

+Tentative Draft No. 3 October 9, 1998 contractual "opt-in provisions, Section 19(b) would be voided.
 Thus, the Drafting Committee should address both the nature of the risk of preemption and the likelihood of a rule under the FAA barring contractual "opt-in provisions.
 Regardless, even if the FAA were deemed not to bar the parties from contracting for judicial review, the question of whether "opt-in provisions are legal will, in the end, be decided as a matter of federal, and not state law.
-Thus, Section 18(b) will have no incremental effect.
+Thus, Section 19(b) will have no incremental effect.
 It will either be invalidated by FAA preemption or it will be rendered unnecessary by a rule of federal law permitting contractual "opt-in provisions.

-The preemption (or mooting) of Section 18(b) could occur in one of two ways.
+The preemption (or mooting) of Section 19(b) could occur in one of two ways.
 First, the emergence of a majority view among the circuit courts of appeals, or a clear rule of law from the Supreme Court favoring one side of the contemporary Kyocera/Gateway Technologies--Chicago Typo-graphical Union debate would surely rest on an interpretation of the FAA.
-Consequently, whether "opt-in provisions are deemed permissible or impermissible, the rule of law under the FAA would control in all jurisdictions, regardless of whether Section 18(b) is included in the Act.
+Consequently, whether "opt-in provisions are deemed permissible or impermissible, the rule of law under the FAA would control in all jurisdictions, regardless of whether Section 19(b) is included in the Act.

-The second way in which preemption of Section 18(b) could occur is by the establishment of a broader rule of law holding that the Section 10(a) standards are the sole and exclusive grounds for vacatur of commercial arbitration awards.
+The second way in which preemption of Section 19(b) could occur is by the establishment of a broader rule of law holding that the Section 10(a) standards are the sole and exclusive grounds for vacatur of commercial arbitration awards.
 Given the current disarray among the circuit courts of appeals, this rule would almost certainly be established by the Supreme Court.
 If the "statutory grounds only view were to become the rule it would be but a short step to the rule that the parties cannot be permitted to contractually override Section 10(a).
 The reasoning underlying that rule would simple-because courts are not permitted to review awards for errors of law under Section 10(a), they cannot be obliged to do so by a contractual agreement between private parties because such provisions would contrary to the pro-arbitration public policy underpinning the FAA.
-In this scenario Section 18(b) would be voided and effectively preempted by Section 10(a) of the FAA.
+In this scenario Section 19(b) would be voided and effectively preempted by Section 10(a) of the FAA.

 It is impossible to reliably predict the outcome of the present debate regarding the propriety under the FAA of contractual "opt-in provisions.
-The nature and extent of the risk that Section 18(b) may be preempted by whatever rule of FAA law eventually emerges is a factor to be weighed by the Drafting Committee along with the other risks/downsides and attributes attendant to the proposed provision.
+The nature and extent of the risk that Section 19(b) may be preempted by whatever rule of FAA law eventually emerges is a factor to be weighed by the Drafting Committee along with the other risks/downsides and attributes attendant to the proposed provision.